kamruzzaman-leeon/rms/README.md

 full project completed by kamruzzaman leeon
-To run this project,we need xamapp. download this rms folder then unzip into hhtdoc floder,which is place on xamapp install floder. then import rms.sql into database. then run xamapp apache & mysql. open any browser then type http://localhost/(location) (for example http://localhost/rms/)
+To run this project,we need xamapp. download this rms folder then unzip into htdoc floder,which is place on xamapp install floder. then import rms.sql into database. then run xamapp apache & mysql. open any browser then type http://localhost/(location) (for example http://localhost/rms/)